RashmiGunasekaran/assesment-client-dayspring/README.md

 ### Clone the Repository and Install Dependencies

-goto your bash and provide the below commands
+Goto your bash and provide the below commands

-git clone <your-repo-url>
+  - git clone <your-repo-url>

-cd dayspring_shopline
+  - cd dayspring_shopline

-bundle install
+  - bundle install

-rails db:setup
+  - rails db:setup

-rails db:seed
+  - rails db:seed

-rails s
+  - rails s

-🔐 Authentication & Login
+## Authentication & Login

 This application uses Devise for authentication.

-###Sign Up
+## Sign Up
 - Sign up is enabled for testing purposes.
 - Newly registered users default to the customer role.
-- Interns are encouraged to use seeded credentials instead of signing up.
+- #### Interns are encouraged to use seeded credentials instead of signing up.

-👥 Seeded Login Credentials
+## Seeded Login Credentials
-  🔑 Admin Users
+  - Admin Users
-    admin0@dayspring.com
+    - admin0@dayspring.com
-    admin1@dayspring.com
+    - admin1@dayspring.com
-  🏪 Vendor Users
+  - Vendor Users
-    vendor0@dayspring.com
+    - vendor0@dayspring.com
-    vendor1@dayspring.com
+    - vendor1@dayspring.com
-    vendor2@dayspring.com
+    - vendor2@dayspring.com
-  🛍 Customer Users
+  - Customer Users
-    customer0@dayspring.com
+    - customer0@dayspring.com
-    customer1@dayspring.com
+    - customer1@dayspring.com
-    customer2@dayspring.com
+    - customer2@dayspring.com

   (Many additional seeded users are available.)

-  🧭 Application Structure
+  ## Application Structure
-User Roles
+  - User Roles

     The application uses a single users table with a role enum.

-Customer → User with role customer
+  - Customer → User with role customer

     Vendor → User with role vendor + associated Vendor record

     Admin → User with role admin

-There is no separate customers table by design.

-Controllers

-All controllers already exist

-Each controller includes:

-before_action :authenticate_user!

-Only minimal actions (index, show) are implemented

-Candidates are expected to:

-add new actions

-add business logic

-refactor controllers

-enforce authorization rules

-Routing

-Only basic RESTful routes are provided.

-Candidates must:

-design task-specific routes

-choose between member vs collection routes

-follow REST conventions

-avoid non-RESTful “junk” routes

-🎨 UI & Theme

-Bootstrap 5 is used for styling

-JavaScript is handled via Importmap

-A soft pink theme is applied

-Sidebar visibility is role-based

-Authorization is not enforced in views by default

-UI scaffolding exists for usability only — it is not a solution.

-📦 Active Storage

-Active Storage is installed and ready to use.

-Candidates may:

-attach files to models

-apply validations

-design upload and preview UI

-📋 Assessment Instructions

-All assessment tasks are documented in:

-ASSESSMENT.md
-Global Rules (Apply to ALL Tasks)

-Keep controllers thin

-Move business logic to models

-Use scopes where appropriate

-Avoid N+1 queries

-Use database transactions when data consistency matters

-Follow Rails best practices

-🧪 Development Notes (Important)
-Bootstrap + Turbo

-Bootstrap JavaScript components are initialized on Turbo page loads.

-When adding new Bootstrap components (dropdowns, modals, tooltips), ensure they are compatible with Turbo navigation.

-Known Non-Issues (Safe to Ignore)

-You may see log entries such as:

-No route matches [GET] "/_/xxxx.js"
-No route matches [GET] "/.well-known/..."
+ #### There is no separate customers table by design.

+### Controllers

+ - Most controllers already exist you have to decide before creating a new one.

+ - Each controller includes:

+    - before_action :authenticate_user!

+    - Only minimal actions (index, show) are implemented

+ - #### Candidates are expected to:

+    - add new actions

+    - add business logic

+    - refactor controllers

+### Routing

+  - Only basic RESTful routes are provided.

+  - Candidates must:

+    - design task-specific routes

+    - choose between member vs collection routes

+    - follow REST conventions

+    - avoid non-RESTful “junk” routes

+### UI & Theme

+  - Bootstrap 5 is used for styling

+  - JavaScript is handled via Importmap

+  - A soft pink theme is applied

+  - Sidebar visibility is role-based

+  - Authorization may not be enforced in views by default

+#### UI scaffolding exists for usability only — it is not a solution.

+### Active Storage

+  - Active Storage is installed and ready to use.

+  - Candidates may:

+    - attach files to models

+    - design upload and preview UI

+### Assessment Instructions

+  - Keep controllers thin

+  - Move business logic to models

+  - Use scopes where appropriate

+  - Use database transactions when data consistency matters

+### Follow Rails best practices

+### Known Non-Issues (Safe to Ignore)

+  - You may see log entries such as:

+    - No route matches [GET] "/_/xxxx.js"
+    - No route matches [GET] "/.well-known/..."

 These are browser or devtool requests and do not indicate application errors.

-🔒 Branching Strategy
+## Branching Strategy

-boilerplate / main branch

-Contains only the starter application

-No intern solutions are merged here

-evaluator branch

-Interns raise Pull Requests against this branch

-Used for evaluation and review
+  - Create your branch with the below format.

+  name/task-number-short-description

+  eg: rashmi/task-1-product-reviews

+  - Create your commit message with below format

+  Commit message should be small, logical, readable.

+  Task-X: Short and clear description

+  eg: Task-20: Add scope for top-tier vendors

-✅ Expected Outcome for Candidates
+  ## Expected Outcome for Candidates

   By completing the assessment, candidates should demonstrate:

-Strong understanding of Rails models & associations
+  - Strong understanding of Rails models & associations

-RESTful routing design
+  - RESTful routing design

-Query optimization
+  - Query at relavent places

-Business rule enforcement
+  - Business rule enforcement

   Clean controller structure

   Reasonable UI/UX decisions

-🌸 Final Note
+## Final Note

-This codebase is intentionally incomplete.
+  - This codebase is intentionally incomplete.

-You are expected to:
+  - You are expected to:

-think critically
+    - think critically

-design clean solutions
+    - design clean solutions

-refactor where necessary
+    - refactor where necessary

-explain your decisions
+    - explain your decisions

-There is no single correct implementation.
+  - There is no single correct implementation.

-Happy coding 💐
+#### Happy coding 💐
-— Dayspring Engineering Team
+— Engineering Team

 ---